AxelNatusch/backend_template/src/core/logging/README.md

-# DocuRead Logging System
+# Logging System

-The logging system in DocuRead is designed to be modular, extensible, and configuration-driven.
+The logging system is designed to be modular, extensible, and configuration-driven.
 This document explains how to use the logging system, configure it for different environments, and extend it with custom components.

 ## Architecture